 You can purchase recycled R22 now for existing AC equipment that use this specific refrigerant.

 The cost of R22 is going up because of the reducing supply, and will not be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
 However, if your air conditioning system was manufactured before January 2010, you have some options:

 1) Buy an upgraded, more environmentally-friendly system, which can use the approved A/C refrigerant.

 2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
 Understand, though, this is not recommended because it could nullify your warranty(ies).

 3) Keep using recycled R22 until 2020.

 READY TO BE DONE WITH IT?

-If you don’t want to have to worry about the trouble of your refrigerant being phased-out, or you don’t want to agonize about the soaring costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Neal Harris Service Experts Heating, Air Conditioning & Plumbing today and we’ll come out and provide you a complimentary in-home estimate on a new AC system, just in time for spring!
+If you don’t want to stress about the trouble of your refrigerant being phased-out, or you don’t want to agonize about the soaring costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Neal Harris Service Experts today and we’ll come out and provide you a free in-home estimate on a new air conditioning system, just in time for spring!